jp-loonytoon/alexa-tide-table/README.md

 They can then ask about the next high or low tide, for instance:

-U. When is the next high tide at Portsmouth?
+U. When is the next high tide at Portland Bill?
-A. The tide at Portsmouth is coming in now, and high tide will be in 50 minutes, at 9.45pm.
+A. It will be high tide at Portland Bill in 6 hours and 30 minutes.

 ## Skill Configuration